 Tokoji is located about 2 kilometers southeast of Higashi-Hagi Station.
 It takes around 10-15 minutes to bike there, with a small uphill ride, or about 30 minutes to walk.
-Tokoji is also accessible by the Maru Bus East Loop, which connects it to Higashi-Hagi and Hagi Stations.
+Tokoji is also accessible via the Maru Bus East Loop, which connects it to both Higashi-Hagi and Hagi Stations.

 Tokoji Temple

-Tokoji Temple (東光寺, Tōkōji), founded in 1691, is a serene example of the Obaku school of Japanese Zen Buddhism.
-Nestled in tranquil woods east of downtown Hagi, the temple's beautiful wooden buildings create a peaceful atmosphere for visitors.
-The temple’s architectural style showcases distinct Chinese influences, especially evident in its red Chinese-style entrance gate.
+Tokoji Temple (東光寺, Tōkōji), founded in 1691, stands as a tranquil example of the Obaku school of Japanese Zen Buddhism.
+Nestled in a peaceful wooded area just east of downtown Hagi, the temple serves as a serene retreat that transports visitors into a world of quiet contemplation.
+The temple's striking architecture blends traditional Japanese design with notable Chinese influences, particularly visible in the red Chinese-style entrance gate, which adds a unique touch to the overall ambiance.

-The approach to Tokoji’s main hall is a spiritual journey, passing through the grand Sanmon Gate and an old bell tower.
-Inside, the main hall features a statue of Shaka Nyorai, the historic Buddha.
-Behind the temple, the graveyard of half of the Mori daimyo, who ruled Hagi during the Edo Period, adds to the temple's historical significance, making it a peaceful, spiritual destination.
+As visitors approach Tokoji's main hall, they embark on a spiritual journey, passing through the impressive Sanmon Gate and an old, weathered bell tower, each step drawing them deeper into the temple's peaceful grounds.
+Inside the main hall, they are greeted by a statue of Shaka Nyorai, the historic Buddha, radiating calm and wisdom.
+Behind the temple lies the graveyard of the Mori family, where half of the influential daimyo who ruled over Hagi during the Edo Period are buried.
+This historical resting place adds to the temple’s significance, making it not just a spiritual haven but also a site deeply entwined with the rich history of the region.

 Hours and Fees